AguaClara/humic_acid/Humic Acid Fall 2018.md

 ######Complications
 There were complications in integrating the spectrophotometer into the system and there was leaking problem at the spectrophotometer's inlet.
 The team then realized that the tubing ends were not smooth and did not fit into the push connectors well, allowing water to leak from the system.
 The short rough ends of the tubing were cut off and then reconnected to the spectrophotometer, resolving the leaking water issue.
-[Fix the heading format above.
-Preview the report before submitting it.]

 #### Experimental Methods